Vardot/varbase_ai_editor_assistant/README.md

 # Varbase AI Editor Assistant

-A recipe to add AI-powered features and an assistant button to a CKEditor 5 text editor
+A recipe to add AI-powered features and an assistant button to a CKEditor 5 text editor.

+> Apply the Varbase AI Default recipe, or make sure it has been applied before applying this recipe.

 Add the recipe using composer: